minio/doctor/docs/style_guide.md

 sidebar to your needs.
 In the next version of Doctor some of these tuning will also be available through the dashboard.

 ## Code Customizations
-For doing this, please fork the repository at https://github.com/minio/doctor and edit the variable.scss fiel
+For doing this, please fork the repository at https://github.com/minio/doctor and edit the variable.scss
 ```css
 $body-bg: #fafafa;